 Update the timer schedule

-0 0 */1 * * *, and then click Save.
+0 0 */1 * * *, and then select Save.

 Clean up resources

-For more information timer triggers, see Schedule code execution with Azure Functions.
+You've created a function that runs based on a schedule.
+For more information about timer triggers, see Schedule code execution with Azure Functions.